|

 3. Dragging and dropping images onto the main grid.

-You can select JPG, DNG, TIF, BMP, PNG, NEF, CR2, MRW, and ERF formats.
-If the image is not an EXIF format, you won't be able to georeference it from a GPS tracklog, automatically from a GPX file that contains only waypoints or from an imported NMEA sentence file.
-Using any of those methods requires a valid EXIF time stamp which PNG, BMP and non-EXIF JPGs do not support.
-You'll have to either manually georeference them or do so from the waypoints in your GPS unit.
+You can select JPG, TIF, BMP, PNG, DNG, NEF, CR2, MRW, ERF, RAF, ORF, PEF, ARW SR2, SRW, RW2, RAW, RWL, and MEF formats.
+If the image is not an EXIF format (BMP and PNG), you won't be able to geocode it from a GPS tracklog, automatically from a GPX file that contains only waypoints, or from an imported NMEA sentence file.
+Using any of those methods requires a valid EXIF time stamp which those do not support.
+You'll have to either manually geocode them or do so from the waypoints in your GPS unit.

 When the RotateWhenLoaded preference option is True (the default is False), the orientation of the image is read from the image's EXIF header and, if required, the image is rotated appropriately.
 The rotation is lossless, permanent, and applied to the original image.
-The program does not support the rotation of RAW formats such as NEF, CR2, MRW, and ERF files.
+The program does not support the rotation of RAW formats such as DNG, NEF, CR2, MRW, ERF, RAF, ORF, PEF, ARW SR2, SRW, RW2, RAW, RWL, and MEF files.

-Most 3rd party graphic programs don't support the EXIF format, so if you edit your images and then resave the file, the EXIF information will be lost.
-Most digital cameras create EXIF compliant JPG files.
+Some older 3rd party graphic programs don't support the EXIF format, so if you edit your images in those, the EXIF information may be lost.
+All modern digital cameras create EXIF compliant files.

-If you've imported or downloaded location data prior to selecting the images and if the images are EXIF format with valid timestamps, they will be automatically georeferenced and you'll see the latitude, longitude, altitude, and direction values in the file list.
+If you've imported or downloaded location data prior to selecting the images and if the images are EXIF format with valid timestamps, they will be automatically geocoded and you'll see the latitude, longitude, altitude, and direction values in the grid.
 Otherwise, all you'll see in the list is the file name and any existing EXIF data.
 Not all images will contain all of the information, especially the altitude and direction data.

 If you've loaded audio files prior to selecting the images, each image will be associated with the audio file having the closest timestamp.
 If you want to manually associate the two, you should set the AudioAutoAssociate preference to False before loading either.